Zelyson/Ping-C-Sharp/README.md

 To ping endlessly use -1 in the second argument.

 ## Dependencies
-You need to have the .NET SDK installed on your machine.
+You have to have the .NET SDK installed on your machine in order to Build this project.
-To check, open cmd or any cli and type:
+To check if this is the case, open cmd or any cli on your machine and type:

 ```sh
 dotnet --info